21+ Things To Do In Fredericksburg VA For History Buffs In Love

 Visitors can walk along well-preserved trails, explore the visitor centers that provide in-depth historical context, and stand on overlooks where crucial decisions changed the course of battles and, by extension, American history.
 With a focus on education and remembrance, the park is a destination for those looking to delve deeply into the Civil War’s complexities.

-Tour Chatham Manor
+Tour: Chatham Manor

-This homestead is notable for having hosted three Presidents – Washington, Jefferson, and Lincoln.
+Chatham Manor is notable for having hosted three Presidents – Washington, Jefferson, and Lincoln.
 Built in the 1770s for William Pitt, the Earl of Chatham, it was owned by Horace Lacy during the Civil War when Lincoln came to call.

 Like all large homes and buildings of the day, Chatham became a Civil War hospital.
 This is where Mary Edwards Walker, the second female medical doctor in the country, and first to receive a Medal of Honor, healed the war wounded.